Cotopaxi in Fremont County, Colorado — The American Mountains (Southwest)

 Regarding The Cotopaxi Jewish Agricultural Colony 1882-1884.
 The Cotopaxi Russian Jewish agricultural effort was one of a series of resettlement efforts by Jewish communities in the East of Russian and East European immigrants escaping antisemitism and pogroms.

 The Cotopaxi settlers were taken advantage of by unscrupulous developers claiming philanthropic interests but in reality seeking cheap labor for their mines.

 The settlers, located on impossible agricultural land at extremely high altitudes, eventually failed.
 They migrated to Denver and other large cities of the West where the American environment welcomed them.
 They prospered as New Americans.

 Additional keywords.
 Jewish Cemetery, Russian Jewish Refugees, Anti-Semitism, exploitation, agriculture, mining

 Credits.
 This page was last revised on May 23, 2019.
-This page originally submitted on May 21, 2019, by Jerry Klinger of Boynton Beach, Florida.
-This page has been viewed 45 times since then.
+It was originally submitted on May 21, 2019, by Jerry Klinger of Boynton Beach, Florida.
+This page has been viewed 76 times since then.
 Photo 1. submitted on May 21, 2019, by Jerry Klinger of Boynton Beach, Florida. • Bill Pfingsten was the editor who published this page.